klammbueddel/txt2jira/README.md

 * Use the `comment` command to change or add comments to the current task.
 * Use the `issue` command to change the issue of the current task.
 * Use the `delete` command to remove a task from the log file.
+* Use the `clear-cache` command to clear the cache.

 ### Commit logs to Jira
 Once you are done with your work day, you can commit the logs to Jira with the `commit` command.